pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Event-sourced application
 =========================

-An event-sourced application is a software application that interacts with a collection of event-sourced aggregates.
-An event-sourced application comprises many event-sourced aggregates, and a mechanism to store and retrieve aggregate events.
+An event-sourced application comprises many event-sourced aggregates, and a persistence mechanism to store and retrieve aggregate events.

 We can use the application base class ``Application`` from the :doc:`application module </topics/application>` to define event-sourced applications